Argent77/A7-ImprovedShamanicDance/A7#ImprovedShamanicDance/readme/readme.txt

 - Dreadful Witch (I hate Undead, by Raduziel)

-5. Shaman-specific items for IWD:EE (requires IWD:EE)
+5. Shaman-specific items (requires BG2:EE, EET or IWD:EE)

-IWD:EE currently lacks any shaman-specific items.
-This component tries to change this deficiency and scatters several items exclusively for shamans all over Icewind Dale and beyond.
-The list includes several artifacts that were originally created for BG:EE - Siege of Dragonspear as well as a couple of new items.
+This component scatters several Shaman-specific items all over the region.
+The list includes items that were originally created for the "Siege of Dragonspear" expansion as well as several new items.

+Available items for BG2:EE and EET:
+- The Soulherder's Staff +2 (imported from SoD, BG2:EE only)
+- Shroud of Souls (new item)
+- Spirit Guide +4 (new item)

-Available items:
+Available items for IWD:EE:
 - The Soulherder's Staff +2 (imported from SoD)
 - Circlet of Lost Souls (imported from SoD)
 - Heart of the Mountain (imported from SoD)